apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 ```
 # Code Structure

-* src/tir/usmp/analysis/ -- this is where analysis pases of USMP will live
+* src/tir/usmp/analysis/ -- this is where analysis passes of USMP will live
+    * python/tir/usmp/analysis/ -- python interface to call analysis passes of USMP
-* src/tir/usmp/transforms/ -- this is where transform pases of USMP will live
+* src/tir/usmp/transforms/ -- this is where transform passes of USMP will live
+    * python/tir/usmp/transform/ -- python interface to call analysis pases of USMP
 * src/tir/usmp/usmp.cc -- this is main intergration of USMP that exposes the full TIR --> TIR transformation as described.
+    * python/tir/usmp/ -- python interface to call the integrated the USMP
 * tests/python/unittest/test_tir_usmp_*.py -- this where unittests for each of the passes and pass pipeline for USMP as a component will live.

-NOTE 1: All the above passes will have a mirror in the python.

-NOTE 2: to support tir.constants generally, we'll be enhancing the bound relay.constants to be lowered down to tir.constants to codegen.
+NOTE : to support tir.constants generally, we'll be enhancing the bound relay.constants to be lowered down to tir.constants to codegen.
 Those changes will appear through out the stack accordingly.

 # Drawbacks